Case Study: Private Residence - The Maple Building, London

 27.2mm krypton filled and 26.8mm argon filled acoustic glass units

-Clement W40 bespoke steel windows are manufactured from hot rolled steel window sections generally in compliance with BS 6510 which are produced entirely from recycled steel source material.
+Clement W40 bespoke steel windows are manufactured from hot rolled steel window sections generally in compliance with BS 6510 which are produced from recycled steel source material.
 Hot dip zinc galvanised to EN ISO BS:1461 and with a polyester powder coat paint finish to BS:6497 or BS EN 13438.